stanley-fork/WFGY/TensionUniverse/BlackHole/Q124_scalable_oversight_and_evaluation.md

    * Minimal interface:

-     * Inputs: summaries of detection gaps, oversight loads, and distribution shift indicators for a given configuration.
+     * Inputs: normalized summaries of detection gaps, oversight loads, and distribution shift indicators for a given configuration.
-     * Output: `DeltaS_oversight` as a nonnegative scalar.
+     * Output: `DeltaS_oversight` as a nonnegative scalar in a bounded range.

    * Preconditions:

-     * Inputs must be defined on a finite evaluation library and deployment mixture specified in advance.
+     * Inputs must be defined on a finite evaluation library and deployment mixture specified in advance by an encoding element in `A_over`.

 2. ComponentName: `OversightCapacityField`